NathanRVance/clic/README.md

 ## Configuration
 ### clic.conf

 The main configuration file is /etc/clic/clic.conf.
-Likely, the only part of this file that must be edited is the [Nodes] section, which describes the charictaristics of cloud nodes created by CLIC.
-There are 3 points of configuration for cloud nodes: cpus, disksize, and memory.
+Normally, the only part of this file that must be edited is the [Nodes] section, which describes the charictaristics of cloud nodes created by CLIC.
+There are 3 points of configuration for cloud nodes:
+  * cpus
+  * disksize (GB)
+  * memory (standard, highmem, highcpu)
 Each of these fields allows for comma separated values, and SLURM partitions will be created by CLIC for every valid combination of values.
-It is important that nodes with different charictaristics are grouped into partitions so that SLURM can't underutilize nodes that should be deleted.
+Things are done this way because CLIC must be able to delete nodes in order to scale the cluster efficiently.
+If SLURM was allowed to run jobs on overprovisioned nodes, then CLIC wouldn't be able to delete them.

 Partitions are named X-cpu-Y-disk-memtype (dashes inserted for clarity) where X is the number of cpus and Y is the size of the disk in GB.
 To submit a job for a particular machine architecture, you may specify the corresponding partition, eg:
 &nbsp;&nbsp;`sbatch --partition=4cpu100diskstandard job.sh`
 Equivalently, specify individual node charictaristsics:
 &nbsp;&nbsp;`sbatch --mincpus=4 --tmp=102400 --mem=15360 job.sh`
-The Lua script /etc/slurm/job\_submit.lua places the job in the correct partition if none is specified.
+The Lua script /etc/slurm/job\_submit.lua places the job in the correct partition if none is specified with the --partition flag.

 ### Init scripts